elowskya/BootstrapPortfolio/README.md

-Check back for the deployed site: Current updates are being worked on.
+<b>Check back for the deployed site: Current updates are being worked on. </b>